danielazas/hello-world/README.md

-# hello-world
+# the-ones-in-power
-This is my first repository.
+This is a poem about guns and minds.